yomorun/yomo-sink-macrometa-example/README.md

-# C8CONNECTOR
+# YoMo-Sink-Macrometa-example

 Macrometa 🙌 YoMo.
-Demonstrates how to integrate Macrometa to YoMo and bulk insert data into Macrometa after stream processing.
+This example demonstrates how to integrate Macrometa to YoMo and bulk insert data into Macrometa cloud after pre-processing on the edge.

 ## About Macrometa

-Build faster, real-time applications and APIs on our secure, programmable stateful-serverless platform.
+Macrometa provides a noSQL database, Pub/Sub, Event Processing, and computing platform for building geo-distributed applications.
+Developers use Macrometa to build highly performant stateful apps and APIs

 For more information, please visit [Macrometa homepage](https://www.macrometa.com/).